 Modality representations share dominant semantic geometry but have an anisotropic residual gap; AnisoAlign corrects source representations boundedly using target geometry for unpaired alignment.

-Tuna-2 shows pixel embeddings can replace vision encoders in unified multimodal models, achieving competitive or superior results on understanding and generation benchmarks.
+Tuna-2 shows that direct pixel embeddings can replace vision encoders in unified multimodal models, achieving competitive generation and stronger understanding at scale.

 TTSP resolves the Grounding Paradox by treating perception as a scalable test-time process that generates, filters, and iteratively refines multiple visual exploration traces, outperforming baselines on high-resolution and multimodal reasoning tasks.